The Fortress and Gusty Peak

 Slogging up the endless scree on Gusty Peak

-Almost on the summit of Gusty Peak.
+Almost on the summit of Gusty Peak

-Coming down from Gusty Peak
+Heading down the scree slope from Gusty Peak

-Heading back down the valley
+Hiking back down the valley

 82 J/14 Spray Lakes